EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 computational environment your code needs to run.

-Binder then creates a reproducible container using [repo2docker](https://github.com/jupyterhub/repo2docker) and generates a user session to interact with that container and the code that it contains from the browser.
+Binder then creates a reproducible container using [repo2docker](https://github.com/jupyterhub/repo2docker), and generates a user session to interact with the container in the browser.

 The configuration for building the container supports specifying conda environments; installing Python, R and Julia environments; installing additional